The Silver Dollar Fish is a popular freshwater aquarium fish.

 Silver Dollar Fish Care Sheet

-Silver Dollars are quite hardy but this does not mean that can not get sick.
+Silver Dollars are quite hardy but this does not mean that they cannot get sick.

 Ich disease or white spot disease, is a common physical illness that can affect most fish.
 It manifests as white spots on the body and fins.
 Other symptoms include rubbing against the tank or loss of appetite.
 Any unusual behaviors should be investigated to check if your fish have Ich disease.